Big offensive outing carries Orange softball team to win over Madison

-MADISON — Orange County softball coach Neal Ferguson said his team wasn’t able to come up with key hits in a 2-1 loss to Louisa County earlier this week.

-Maci Fayard, Ja'chelle Mosley and the rest of the Hornets' lineup got back on track Friday night as they cruised to a 13-2 road victory over Madison County in five innings in another big rivalry game.
+Orange County’s Maci Fayard, Ja’chelle Mosley and the rest of the Hornets’ lineup got on track Friday night as they cruised to a 13-2 road victory over Madison County in five innings in another big rivalry game.

 Fayard and Mosley combined for five hits, nine RBI and six runs scored to lead Orange to its first victory of the season.
 Mosley said some extra work in the batting cage this week paid off for the Hornets in Friday’s win.